Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 │  Band 6: f_max/2 to f_max (NYQUIST LIMIT)                            │
 │                                                                         │
 │  Band 7?: Would need f_max to 2×f_max                                │
-│           But this VIOLATES NYQUIST — cannot be represented!         │ │                                                                         │
+│           But this VIOLATES NYQUIST, cannot be represented!          │ │                                                                         │
 │  AN 8TH SPECTRAL BAND IS PHYSICALLY IMPOSSIBLE.                       │
 │  It would alias back to lower bands.                                  │